 At last, we met at around 10 in the evening.
 We ate with Chelo, talked about general stuff and went home.
 Then, it was the time.
 Time to talk to him, tell him everything I think about him, ask him questions, blame him for what happened.
 But then, I realized, as Christ has forgiven us of our sins, why will I blame him?
 All the while, what I really prayed was tell him I’ve forgiven him?

 He spoke the first word when we were at the dining table.
 He said, “Anak, sorry.
 Sorry sa lahat ng ginawa ko.
 Alam ko, galit kayo pero nagsisisi ako.”
+(Daughter, sorry.
+Sorry for all the things I’ve done.
+I know, you’re angry but I repent.)
 If I am still my old self, I would tell him, “Iniwan mo kami.
 Alam mo ba kung gaano kahirap nung wala ka?
 Kelangan kong magtrabaho, kelangan kong i-give up ang mga gusto ko para makatulong.
 Sina Mama, nahirapan, pero nasan ka?”
+(You left us.
+Do you know how hard it was when you left?
+I need to work and support our family, mom was suffering, but where are you?)
 But then, I never actually thought about it.
 When he said the first words, all I want to say is, “Napatawad na kita.
 Basta ako, napatawad na kita.”
+(I forgive you.
+As for me, I forgive you.)

 God is awesome and wonderful.
 Just do what God wants and He will give you the desires of your heart.
 (Psalm 37:4, paraphrase)